screwyprof/form3api/README.md

 Providing that [the contract](https://developer.form3.tech/#9642bfad-d524-49c2-857c-f6becb69bd90) is already defined, and the server side (the fake account service) is already implemented I'm ready to peruse the docs and run a few queries to make sure the provided fake service works as expected.
 After that, I will be able to start working on the client.

+## Local environment and tools
+I use GoLang 1.14 with go modules. [golang-ci](https://github.com/golangci/golangci-lint) helps me run linters.
+Postman can come in handy to run queries to the API service.
+In order to make my life easier I've created a Makefile.

+### Building the project
+Simple run `make` or `make all` to install all the required dependencies and tools, to run linters and all the tests.
+Use `make help` to get information about additional targets.

+### Running tests
+To run unit and E2E tests run `make test`.
+To run unit tests only `make test-unit`.
+To run E2E tests `make test-e2e`

+### Running linters
+To run local linters use `make lint`

+### Formatting code
+Use `make fmt` to run go fmt